-The term Eczema is commonly applied to a range of persistent skin conditions.
+The term ‘ezczema’ is applied to a wide range of problem skin conditions.

-It is a highly individual condition which varies from person to person and comes in many different forms.
+It’s a condition which varies from person to person and comes in many different forms.

 How Long Does It Last?